Eugen Coca

-Eugen Coca (born April 15, 1893 in Cureșnița, Soroca district – died January 9, 1954 in Chișinău) was a violinist and composer from the Republic of Moldova.
+Eugen Coca (15 April 1893 – 9 January 1954) was a Moldovan violinist and composer.

 His works ranged from adaptations of folk songs and scores for film and theatre to compositions of symphonic, instrumental, chamber and choral music.
 He produced two symphonies and two symphonic poems, the most well known of which was the opera "Firebird" (Pasarea Măiastră), based on a popular legend.

 There was a ten-year music school that took its name, which was later divided into two musical high schools: "Ciprian Porumbescu" high school and "Serghei Rahmaninov" high school.

 Biography

-Eugen Coca, violinist, conductor and composer, was born on 3 April 1893 (old style) in Cureșnița, Soroca District.
+Coca, violinist, conductor and composer, was born on 3 April 1893 (old style) in Cureșnița, Soroca District.
 From the early childhood, he was taught to play violin with his father, Costache Coca, a well-known musician (lăutar) from Soroca.

 He became a violinist in the orchestra of the Drama Theater and in the folk music orchestra led by A. Poleacov (Chișinău, 1905–1908), while studying the violin with T. Grama and I. Finkel.

 He was then a violinist in the Symphonic Orchestra of Eupatoria (1912–1913), in the orchestra of the Sibiriakov Opera Theater in Kostroma (1913–1914) and S. Zimin in Moscow (1914–1915).